Interpolation and SAT-Based Model Checking Revisited: Adoption to Software Verification: Related Work

 Trace abstraction~\cite{TraceAbstraction,UAUTOMIZER2013} extends the concept of abstracting information by Craig interpolation to representing program paths with interpolants.
 Given an unsatisfiable BMC query, it derives a sequence of interpolants and constructs an interpolant automaton out of them.
 This interpolant automaton excludes spurious traces that share the same reason of infeasibility with the current one.
 A novel counterexample-guided abstraction refinement scheme is proposed for trace abstraction to prove the correctness of a program.

 Interpolants are also applied to summarize function calls in a program~\cite{SeryFunFrog11}.
 This approach replaces function calls with interpolants obtained in a previous analysis to reduce the subsequent verification effort.
 Given an unsatisfiable BMC query involving a function call, a summary of the function is computed as an interpolant between the function's corresponding formula and the rest of the BMC formula.
+Recently, Craig interpolation is also used to abstract sequences of transition relations to find deep counterexamples~\cite{BlichaTACAS2022}.